When Luxury Starts to Burn: Moët Hennessy’s Crisis and the Future of Fine Wine

 The Curse of the Overbuilt Portfolio

 And like Duckhorn’s decision to shutter Paraduxx, Moët Hennessy began rethinking its family tree.
-Streamlining.
-Cutting costs.
-And in the process, revealing a painful truth: not all prestige survives disruption.
+Streamlining, cutting costs, the usual business tactics, and in the process, revealing a painful truth: not all prestige survives disruption.

 What This Means for Wine Lovers